ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 Similar to formatDateTime, except that it formats datetime in Joda style instead of MySQL style.
 Refer to https://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html.

+The opposite operation of this function is [formatDateTimeInJodaSyntax](/docs/en/sql-reference/functions/type-conversion-functions.md#formatdatetimeinjodasyntax).

 **Replacement fields**